jaecksch/snapcastbox/README.md

 # SnapcastBox
-Small OS based on Buildroot for SNAPCAST Multiroom audio system Actual based on Buildroot 2017.10.2 and snapcast 0.12.0 Currently only Raspberry Pi 1 is supported.
+Small OS based on Buildroot for SNAPCAST Multiroom audio system Actual based on Buildroot 2017.11.2 and snapcast 0.12.0 Currently only Raspberry Pi 1 and Raspberry Pi Zero W are supported.

 # Goal
 Goal is to build a fast booting rock solid embedded linux system to run [snapcast](http://github.com/badaix/snapcast) on it.